 Since its launch in January 2021, the County Arts Artist Residency program has allowed us to support the career development goals of both visual and performing artists, including through critical phases during the arts community’s recovery from the Covid-19 pandemic.

-Successful candidates receive one-month access to the County Arts Lab and related amenities, as well as a $500 honorarium and promotional support for their residency project on our various channels.
+Successful candidates receive one-month access to the main County Arts Lab space and related amenities, as well as a $500 honorarium and promotional support for their residency project on our various channels.
 The County Arts Lab is equipped for a variety of arts activities and located on the main floor of the Picton Armoury Building (unit 2E).

 Artist residents receive: